-6. Approve the following curriculum changes as approved by the College of Human Ecology on November 5, 2007:
+6. Senator Carroll moved to approve the following curriculum changes as approved by the College of Human Ecology on November 5, 2007:

 Changes to the Bachelor of Science in apparel and textiles:

 - Under General Studies courses: Delete MATH 220, CHM 110, CHM 111, and CHM 210.
 Add 3-4 credit hours of Physical Science electives. - Under the Specialization in apparel marketing add 1-6 credit hours of Apparel and Textile electives and change unrestricted electives from 14-17 to 15-17.
 See page 3 of white sheets for rationale.